 Does The Immaculata have musicians that we can use?

-- Yes, The Immaculata has very fine musicians who are experienced in their role as liturgical musicians and are available for your wedding ceremony.
+Yes, The Immaculata has very fine musicians who are experienced in their role as liturgical musicians and are available for your wedding ceremony.
 Immaculata musician rates start at $250.
 Once you officially book, then you will be mailed an Immaculata Wedding Music packet with more details.

 - Our Wedding Music Director and Organist, Krishan Oberoi, is happy to assist you in selecting a cantor and musicians for your ceremony.
 He will also help you select songs that will be an expression of your Christian faith and convey the sacredness and dignity of your wedding ceremony.

 Can we bring in our own musicians?

 Guest choirs, cantors and musicians are welcome at The Immaculata.
 However, they will be required to provide a letter from their parish as proof that they are actively engaged as liturgical musicians.
 Additionally, guest musicians are required to provide their own equipment, including a sound system (if needed), microphones and microphone stands, etc. The Immaculata's piano is available to guest musicians.
 The organ, however is reserved only for use by The Immaculata's organist.

 What preparation classes will we have to take?